 If you’re on the Moondrop train, but want a more upscale model, check out the Moondrop Aria ($79 at Amazon) and Aria SE ($79 at Amazon).
 These have a nicer finish, sound good, and have removable cables.

 The Moondrop Chu housing is made of a zinc alloy, so maybe you can wear the Chu buds with a metal allergy.
 Zinc alloys can be considered hypoallergenic, however, we don’t know to which metals you are allergic, or which other metals are in this particular alloy.
 Generally, zinc is one of the more neutral metals for sensitivities, unlike say, nickel, but apparently, it’s possible to become sensitive to nearly any metal.
 You know yourself better than we do.

 That’s a complex question, and here’s a fairly simplified explanation.
 Moondrop doesn’t have a huge overhead with multiple departments and thousands of employees.
 Moondrop also doesn’t have a vast network of retailers and “middlemen” to split up profits, or loads of advertisements to pony up and pay for.
 In addition, the big brands get to set the pace of market prices.
 Niche companies need to either price lower, make a superior product, or ideally both, in order to compete.

 Realistically, the company is based in China where many major brands produce headphones these days, so labor costs are not necessarily that different.
 However, when perusing the Moondrop catalog you’ll notice its products aren’t actually that cheap.
-Rather, the Moondrop Chu is the cheapest.
-It’s a simple, well-executed set of drivers with a 3.5mm jack, meaning it’s relatively low tech, and it’s priced low to compete.
+Rather, the Moondrop Chu is one of the cheapest.
+It’s a simple, well-executed set of drivers with a 3.5mm jack, meaning it’s relatively low tech, and priced low to compete.